MLortki/ADA2018-Project-Quality-of-Space-AMG/README.md

 - Correlation of quality of life (as defined by green ares, density, number of cafes/restaurants etc.) with insurance data
 - Identification of predictors of quality of space
 - Distribution of quality of life and modelling to identify differences between Switzerland’s largest cities
-- Observation of socio-economic patterns or urban trends in case of their existence (in our Dataset)
+- Observation of socio-economic patterns or urban trends in case of their existence (in our dataset)

 # Dataset
-List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
-Show us you've read the docs and some examples, and you've a clear idea on what to expect.
-Discuss data size and format if relevant.

 List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
 Show us you've read the docs and some examples, and you've a clear idea on what to expect.
 Discuss data size and format if relevant.

 The following datasets will be used:

 - Swiss Mobiliar dataset